cresset-template/cresset/reqs/README.md

 the need to manually edit the Dockerfiles.

 Note that the current project structure only allows the Dockerfile to find requirements files in the `reqs` directory and project root directory because of the `.dockerignore` file.

 To use files in other directories, please modify the `.dockerignore` file.

 ## Build Dependency Versions

 Edit the package versions in `*-build.requirements.txt` if the latest versions cannot be used for older versions of PyTorch and other libraries.

 `Setuptools` must be set to `<=59.5.0` for PyTorch `v1.10.x` and below.

 `PyYAML` may cause issues for early versions of PyTorch.

-More versioning issues will arise with the passing of time but the latest versions of libraries will use the latest versions of their dependencies.
+More versioning issues will arise with the passing of time, but the latest versions of libraries will use the latest versions of their dependencies.

 ## Requirements File Explanation